-- 1. Any activity in the CPTIPP should be scheduled with the Pilot Plant Manager by filling out the Information Form.
+- Any activity in the Brewery, Winery, & Food Pilot Plant Facility should be scheduled with the Pilot Plant Manager by filling out the appropriate "Use Request Form" found on the BWFPP website.
 The Pilot Plant manager will contact you regarding your project after receiving the form. - 2.
 Other specific authorizations include: - a.
 Only certified forklift operators are allowed to use the forklift. - b.
 Only trained personnel are to operate the analytical equipment. - c.
 Only trained personnel are to operate packaging equipment. - d.
-Only trained personnel are to operate the nano-scale or pilot brewhouses. - 3.
-ONLY properly trained UC Davis employees, students, faculty, and staff are authorized to utilize the equipment.
-Vendors and clients are not allowed to operate the equipment.
+Only trained personnel are to operate the nano-scale or pilot brewhouses.